Editorial scientific illustration of stylized parasitic organism morphology and microscopy fields.

 • Second-opinion review

-Published estimates from peer-reviewed public health literature place the number of Americans living with undiagnosed parasitic infection in the millions, with higher burden in lower-income populations and in regions including Texas and the Gulf Coast.
-We cite this as the context for why this service exists, not as a statement about any individual reader.
+Public health literature estimates that millions of Americans live with undiagnosed parasitic infection, with higher prevalence in some regions and populations.
+We share this as context for why a focused service may be useful, not as a claim about any individual reader.

 Hotez PJ, et al. PLOS Neglected Tropical Diseases, 2014 and 2018.